National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-The reef fish fishery of the Gulf of Mexico is managed under the Fishery Management Plan (FMP) for Reef Fish Resources of the Gulf of Mexico, prepared by the Gulf of Mexico Council.
-The fishery for CMP fish (king mackerel, Spanish mackerel, and cobia) is managed under the FMP for the CMP Resources of the Gulf of Mexico and South Atlantic.
+The reef fish fishery of the Gulf is managed under the Fishery Management Plan (FMP) for Reef Fish Resources of the Gulf of Mexico, prepared by the Gulf of Mexico Fishery Management Council (Gulf Council).
+The CMP fishery (king mackerel, Spanish mackerel, and cobia) is managed under the FMP for CMP Resources in the Gulf of Mexico and Atlantic Region, prepared by the Gulf Council and South Atlantic Fishery Management Council.
 Both FMPs are implemented through regulations at 50 CFR part 622 under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).

-Hurricane Harvey made landfall between Port Aransas and Port O'Connor, Texas, as a Category 4 hurricane on August 25, 2017.
-Strong winds and flooding from this hurricane impacted communities throughout coastal and eastern Texas and southwest Louisiana, resulting in power outages and damage to homes, businesses, and infrastructure.
-As a result, the RA has determined that catastrophic conditions exist in all coastal and adjacent counties of Texas and in Cameron and Vermilion Parishes, Louisiana.
-Through this temporary rule, the RA is authorizing Federal dealers to delay reporting of trip tickets to NOAA Fisheries and IFQ participants within this affected area to use paper-based forms, from September 1, 2017, through October 15, 2017.
-NMFS will provide additional notification to affected participants via NOAA weather radio, Fishery Bulletins, and other appropriate means.
-NOAA Fisheries will continue to monitor and re-evaluate the areas and duration of the catastrophic conditions.
+Hurricane Michael made landfall in the U.S. near Mexico Beach, Florida, in the Gulf as a Category 4 hurricane on October 10, 2018.
+Strong winds and flooding from this hurricane impacted communities throughout Florida's panhandle region and coastal Alabama, resulting in power outages and damage to homes, businesses, and infrastructure.
+As a result, the RA has determined that catastrophic conditions exist in the following counties along the Gulf: Bay, Calhoun, Dixie, Escambia, Franklin, Gadsden, Gulf, Hamilton, Holmes, Jackson, Jefferson, Lafayette, Leon, Liberty, Madison, Okaloosa, Santa Rosa, Suwannee, Taylor, Wakulla, Walton, and Washington County, Florida; and Barbour, Bullock, Coffee, Dale, Geneva, Henry, Houston, Lee, Macon, and Russell County, Alabama.
+Through this temporary rule, the RA is authorizing Federal dealers in this affected area to delay reporting of trip tickets to NOAA Fisheries and IFQ dealers in this affected area to use paper-based forms, from October 12, 2018, through November 21, 2018.
+NMFS will provide additional notification to affected dealers via NOAA Weather Radio, Fishery Bulletins, and other appropriate means.
+NOAA Fisheries will continue to monitor and re-evaluate the areas and duration of the catastrophic conditions, as necessary.

-Dealers may delay electronic reporting of trip tickets to NOAA Fisheries during catastrophic conditions.
-Dealers are to report all landings to NOAA Fisheries as soon as possible.
-Assistance for Federal dealers in effected areas is available at the Fisheries Monitoring Branch, 1-305-361-4581.
+Dealers may delay electronic reporting of trip tickets to NMFS during catastrophic conditions.
+Dealers are to report all landings to NMFS as soon as possible.
+Assistance for Federal dealers in effected area is available from the Fisheries Monitoring Branch at 1-305-361-4581.
 NMFS previously provided IFQ dealers with the necessary paper forms (sequentially coded) and instructions for submission in the event of catastrophic conditions.
 Paper forms are also available from the RA upon request.
-The electronic systems for submitting information to NMFS will continue to be available to all participants, and participants in the affected area are encouraged to continue using these systems, if accessible.
+The electronic systems for submitting information to NMFS will continue to be available to all dealers, and dealers in the affected area are encouraged to continue using these systems, if accessible.

-The administrative program functions available to participants in the area affected by catastrophic conditions will be limited under the paper-based system.
+The administrative program functions available to IFQ dealers in the area affected by catastrophic conditions will be limited under the paper-based system.
 There will be no mechanism for transfers of IFQ shares or allocation under the paper-based system in effect during catastrophic conditions.
-Assistance in complying with the requirements of the paper-based system will be available via the Catch Share Support line, 1-866-425-7627 Monday through Friday, between 8 a.m. and 4:30 p.m. eastern time.
+Assistance in complying with the requirements of the paper-based system will be available via the Catch Share Support line, 1-866-425-7627 Monday through Friday, between 8 a.m. and 4:30 p.m., Eastern Time.

 These measures are exempt from the procedures of the Regulatory Flexibility Act because this temporary rule is issued without opportunity for prior notice and comment.